DmitryYaskov/rsschool-cv/cv.md

 * https://bitbucket.org/DmitryYaskov/

 ## **Summary of Qualifications**
+* I am sociable and reliable person with a high sense of responsibility.
 * Result oriented professional, able to quickly learn new technologies.
-* Strong written and oral communication skills
 * Good knowledge of all stages of software development process.
 * Able to work in the Team and independently.